 Team

-The Western Canada Bat Conservation Program team is comprised of WCS Canada staff, WCS Canada contractors, and Graduate Students.
+The Western Canada Bat Program team is comprised of WCS Canada staff, WCS Canada contractors, and Graduate Students.

-Cori Lausen, PhD
+Cori Lausen, PhD.

 Director of Bat Conservation - WCS Canada Staff